 The only person(s) authorised to waive or reduce the charge for a flight is the CFI or, in his or her absence the DCFI/Centre Manager/Financial Director.
 Occasions where this is appropriate are extremely rare.
 A flight in a PNGC aircraft is not zero cost and thus waiving the charges simply means that other members are paying for that flight.
-Such flights are therefore to be restricted to the bare minimum.
+Such flights are therefore to be restricted to the bare minimum; however, where appropriate discretion will be made for Cadet and Junior members of PNGC.